josh-ashkinaze/plurals/README.md

 `pip install plurals`

 # Cite
+We plan on releasing a system paper soon.
 For now, cite this package as:

+Bibtex
 ```
 @software{Ashkinaze_Plurals_2024,
   author = {Ashkinaze, Joshua and Fry, Emily and Edra, Narendra and Budak, Ceren and Gilbert, Eric},